openframeworks/ofBook/project_eva/chapter.md

 [video](http://vimeo.com/85369669) (longer video with english subtitles coming soon)

+This chapter documents the various stages of *Choreographies for Humans and Stars* in chronological order.
+It talks about project logistics, prototyping processes and technological choices, before diving into some OF implementation details towards the end.

 ### Call, Competition and Commission
-The project started out as an official call by the [Public Art Bureau of the City of Montreal](http://ville.montreal.qc.ca/artpublic), who is in charge of commissioning and maintening permanent artworks around the city.
+The project started out as an official call by the [Public Art Bureau of the City of Montreal](http://ville.montreal.qc.ca/artpublic), which is in charge of commissioning and maintaning permanent artworks around the city.
 For the opening of the new planetarium they wanted to commission Montreal's very first interactive and permanent artwork.

 The official brief asked for an interactive digital installation utilizing the building facade for projection and simultaneously offering an intervention on the plaza in front of the venue's entrance.
-The artist needed to ensure that the work outlasts a minimum of 3 years in the public space, come summer come winter.
+The artist needed to ensure that the work lasts a minimum of 3 years in the public space, operating year-round.
 Sound was excluded, and the work should produce no light pollution.
 The budget for realizing the project was set at $262.000 CAD (before taxes).

 The selection process took ~9 months and included three phases: